xancandal/osx-apps/README.md

 # Applications Developed for OSX

-Simple OSX applications that lets you do basic tasks like:
+Simple OSX applications that let you do basic tasks like:

-- Launch IPython Notebook into the browser.
+- Launch IPython Notebook in the browser.
 - IPython with QTconsole.
-- Clean memory RAM into Mountain Lion.
+- Clean memory RAM in Mountain Lion.
 - Automatically check the charge of a Magic Mouse´s battery.
 - Monitoring CPU and memory RAM in the wallpaper with GeekTool.